eznova/petadvicer_proto/docs/MONGO.md

 MongoDB Installation and Configuration
-This guide provides step-by-step instructions for installing and configuring MongoDB for the Flask Pet Management App.
+This guide provides step-by-step instructions for installing and configuring MongoDB for the Flask me&мася App.

 ### 1. Install MongoDB
 Follow these steps to install MongoDB on your system: